smartin015/l2_makerspace/README.md

 ### Lessons Learned

-The following is a colleciton of details which were learned over hours of frustration.
+The following is a collection of details which were learned over hours of frustration.
 Please read through these if you're stuck on something, and add new lessons learned.

 * ROS2 uses DDS as a backing networking protocol - and it [has issues](https://answers.ros.org/question/296828/ros2-connectivity-across-docker-containers-via-host-driver/) when your run docker containers with the "host" network mode.
 For simplicity, always use `network_mode: bridge` when setting up docker nodes via docker-compose.